 The School of Law and the Student Law Society work collaboratively on many Pro Bono Projects.
-Students are currently working the following projects.
+Students are currently working on the following projects:

-The School of Law at Leeds has a long-established mooting tradition and, now, a purpose-built facility in the Moot Court Room.
+The School of Law at Leeds has a long-established mooting tradition and a purpose-built facility in the Moot Court Room.